-After all these years I have finally learned the trick to a gorgeous rich mahogany lacquered, meltingly tender, pepper crusted Corned Beef!
-Old dogs CAN learn new tricks.
+After all these years, I have finally learned the trick to a gorgeous rich mahogany lacquered, meltingly tender, pepper crusted Corned Beef!
+Proving once again, that old dogs CAN learn new tricks.

 Growing up in New England, I learned to cook my corned beef and cabbage in the style of a New England Boiled Dinner.
 While good, it lacked big flavor and was sort of watery.
 This new version is so tender and flavorful, it is beyond delicious.
 I cannot believe how much better it is when you don’t boil it in a vat of water.

 For this dish, you will need one of these, in the photo below, from your grocery store, this is a Corned Beef Brisket FLAT CUT.
 As its name states, its fairly even in thickness and a flat rectangle in shape.
 This cooks more evenly than the larger chunkier Point Cut.
 Most corned beef is in the 3 pound range.